 Boston Truck Accident Lawyer

-The Boston truck accident lawyers at the Law Office of John J. Sheehan may be able to represent you in your truck accident case.
+The Boston truck accident lawyers at the Law Office of John J. Sheehan can represent you in your lawsuit.
 We work to conduct independent investigations of the incident, analyze the actions of all people involved, and deal with the insurance companies so that you can get your life back on track.
-For a free truck accident case consultation, call us today at (617) 925-6407.
+For a free case evaluation, call us at (617) 539-8366.

 Suing Negligent Truck Drivers for Boston Truck Accident Cases